Romfos/AutoTests.Framework/README.md

 1) Create and configure basic specflow project
 2) Add nuget packages
 3) Create application class (see example)
-4) Regsiter and configure application class in [Before Scenario] method (see example)
+4) Regsiter and configure application class in [Before Scenario] method (you can clone and see example)
 ...
 Profit